-Farm Credit Corporation awards ten \$1,000 scholarships (one per province) to students across Canada, in any year of any program of post-secondary study, who had been registered 4-H members in the last five years.
-The application must include general information, career plans, association involvement, and extracurricular involvement.
+Farm Credit Corporation awards ten \$1,000 scholarships (one per province) to students across Canada in any year of any program of postsecondary study, who had been registered 4-H members in the last five years.
+The application includes general information, career plans, association involvement, and extracurricular involvement.
 In addition to a completed application form, applicants must submit a detailed plan for a community project that will either improve safety or reduce hunger in their community.
 The project plan should be a maximum of three typed pages in length.
 Project plans will be judged on completeness of plan, creativity, originality, spelling, and grammar.
-Application forms are due by February 28 at:
+Application forms are due by April 1 to the Canadian 4-H Council.